digitalbond/Redpoint/README.md

 9. Time Zone - The local time zone configured on the remote host.

-10. Host ID - a Unique ID that is used to Identify the Remote host.
+10. Host ID - a Unique ID that is used to identify the remote host.

 11. VM UUID - The Java VM Universally Unique Identifier.